 Halloween has always been a day that is surrounded by an air of death and fright, but we as a society know that these grisly images and macabre masks are for fun.
 In reality, we still wish to avoid the mortal dangers of the world regardless of how in-depth we go with our festivities.

-The problem with this is that Halloween has not only been a day for spooky skeletons and your David S. Pumpkins of the world.
-It has also historically been a very crime filled day due to the inordinate number of people on the streets, folks opening their homes when the doorbell rings and general ease for criminals to sneak around in the night with who knows what underneath their costumes.
+Historically, Halloween has been a very crime filled day due to the inordinate number of people on the streets, folks opening their homes when the doorbell rings, and general ease for criminals to sneak around in the night with who knows what underneath their costumes.

 Well, we have spent the last few Halloweens talking to you about the potential dangers that surround this scary evening and what you should do to prepare yourself and be ready for anything this holiday has to offer.